TheChiragKhaitan/react-fresh-toast/README.md

 ## Usage

-To use React Toast Popup in your React application, follow these steps:
+To use React Fresh Toast in your React application, follow these steps:

-Import the useNotification hook and necessary styles in your component:
+Import the useToast hook and necessary styles in your component:

 ```jsx
 import useToast from "react-fresh-toast";